 5.)
 British New Wave

 This was the time of the ‘Second British Invasion.’
-Where The Beatles, The Rolling Stones, The Who and The Moody Blues had crossed the pond in the 60s, the 80s were undeniably the time of Duran Duran, Depeche Mode, The Cure, The Petshop Boys, Tears For Fears, Dead or Alive, Howard Jones, A Flock of Seagulls, The Human League and so many more.
+Where The Beatles, The Rolling Stones, The Who, and The Moody Blues had crossed the pond in the ’60s, the ’80s were undeniably the time of Duran Duran, Depeche Mode, The Cure, The Petshop Boys, Tears For Fears, Dead or Alive, Howard Jones, A Flock of Seagulls, The Human League, and so many more.
 If you could mix a pop beat with some synth keyboard effects, and then have a male singer with an English accent sing over the top of it, you were golden.
-Even though it can be hard to differentiate Level 42 from the Thompson Twins at times, there was just something about those bands that seemed to capture the fresh, optimistic spirit of the 80s.
-There were a few hold-out bands who took this sound into the early 90s (Cause and Effect comes to mind), but this fire of this genre largely died out with the decade itself.
+Even though it can be hard to differentiate Level 42 from the Thompson Twins at times, there was just something about those bands that seemed to capture the fresh, optimistic spirit of the ’80s.
+There were a few hold-out bands who took this sound into the early ’90s (Cause and Effect comes to mind), but the fire of this genre largely died out with the decade itself.

 I really could use a hug right now…or maybe I just need to go play The Legend of Zelda again.